(January 2017 to June 2017)

-March—three months after Batman’s last fight against the Colony (according to Detective Comics #951).
+March—three months after the Bat-squad permanently ejected the Colony from Gotham (according to Detective Comics #951).
 Batman stalks a child trafficking ring that has set up shop in Gotham, but is unable to locate their secret HQ.
-Later, Batwing convinces a reluctant Batman to help him build an sleeker and more-improved form-holding device for Clayface.
+Later, Batwing convinces a reluctant Batman to help him build a sleeker and more-improved form-holding device for Clayface.
 Batman and Batwing create the new tech.
 Heading back out on patrol, Batman makes Batwing promise that he (Batman) can deliver the gift to Clayface.
 A couple days later, a lonely Orphan (Cassandra Cain) visits the Gotham Metropolitan Ballet in the wee hours of the morning to watch the early-bird dancers practice.
-After accidentally spooking a ballet star, Cassie flees to Harper and Cullen Row’s apartment.
+After accidentally spooking ballet star Christine Montclair, Cassie flees to Harper and Cullen Row’s apartment.
 Feeling alienated, unable to fully communicate with her friends, and still tortured by the memories of her dark past, Cassie takes off once again only to spot the Batsignal shining in the 5 am sky.
 Cassie listens in as Batman meets with Commissioner Gordon and Mayor Hady.
 The corrupt political leader of Gotham tells Batman that his recent heart attack (from a week ago) has made him see the light.
 Hady tells Batman that he wants to be a good person and do the right thing from now on.
 Batman then catches up with Orphan as she finishes-up infiltrating and easily demolishing the child trafficking ring that Batman had been unsuccessfully going after for days.
 Batman tries to debrief with Orphan, but she bails, sensing that her mentor doesn’t fully trust her due to her murderous past.
 Batman closes out the child trafficking case solo.
 Meanwhile, in the Belfry, Batwing can’t wait anymore.
 He delivers the new shape-holding tech to Clayface.
 Batwing explains that while he will now be able to stay in normal Basil Karlo mode for up to twelve hours, he must limit his time not spent as his usual amorphous blob-monster self or possibly lose all of his Basil Karlo DNA permanently.
 A depressed Cassie returns to the Belfry, but it just further fuels her doleful state of mind.
 She stops by the ballet before going back home to Harper’s pad.
 From a rooftop, blocks away, Lady Shiva spies on Cassie.
 Back at the Belfry, Batwing and Azrael spar against giant Bat-robots in the most difficult Mud Room simulation, beating it thanks to an alteration of the background setting.
 Afterward, Jean-Paul talks about theology and his strange history to an incredulous Luke.
 Jean-Paul then shows Luke an AI android project he has been working on.
 Luke is dumbfounded to view the seemingly impossible tech specs of the Suit of Sorrows, which Jean-Paul has linked to a dormant robotic shell.
 After Jean-Paul and Luke depart, the android receives an energy signal that brings it to life.
 Ascalon is born.

 –REFERENCE: In Detective Comics #951.
 Batman begins regular meetings with the reformed Mayor Sebastian Hady, who spills the beans on every corrupt official in Gotham.
 Overnight, crime drops to its lowest level in years.